Joojoobee87/Whats4T/README.md

 ## Technology
-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+The following are languages, frameworks, libraries, and tools I have used to construct this project.
 - HTML
 - CSS
 - Python